studentkittens/lncs-pandoc/paper.md

 The size of the YubiKey is 18mm x 45mm x 3mm and the weight is 3 gram.
 Which means it is a very light weight device.
 The used material is crush- and water-resistant.
 [Figure 2](#token) shows the YubiKey.
 There is a touchbutton in the middle of the YubiKey.
-It is a solid-state capacitive touch sensor which means it only works with a human finger.
-The figure also shows the USB contacts and the equipment to put it on a keychain.
+It is a solid-state capacitive touch sensor which means it works with a human finger but not with other things touching it by accident.
+The figure also shows the USB contacts and the hole to put it on a keychain.

 There are five versions of YubiKey available (see table @tbl:demo).
 The amount of